-Pedram Diba (b.1993) is an Iranian-American composer and conductor currently residing in Athens, Georgia, United States.
+Pedram Diba (b.1993) is an Iranian-American composer of acoustic and electroacoustic music currently residing in Athens, Georgia, United States.
 His professional history includes awards such as first-prize winner at the Frost International Composition Competition, third- prize winner of the Untwelve Microtonal Composition Competition, third-prize winner of the Golden-Key International Composition Competition, honorable mentions for the16th Sun River Prize and the Elevate Ensemble international call for scores, Max Stern Fellowship in Music, Graduate Excellence fellowship in Music, and Outstanding Undergraduate Composer.

-His works have been performed in Perth, Vienna, Oregon, Florida, Boston, Georgia, and Montreal and presented in festivals such as 4th Annual Research on Contemporary Music Conference (University of North Georgia), New Music Gathering 2018, White Ibis Ensemble Winter Heat New Music Festival 2017, Oregon Bach Festival Composers Symposium 2014 and 2016, and Music Today Festival 2014 and 2017.
-Diba has received commissions from various musicians and ensembles based in the United States and Canada.
-In 2019-2020 he was the composer in residence with McGill Wind Symphony.
+Diba's music has been commissioned and performed across the globe by distinguished ensembles and soloists such as contraBAND, Ensemble Ibis, McGill Wind Symphony, ACTOR CORE Ensemble, and Tai-Hei Ensemble, and has been showcased in festivals such as Festival Temporel 2021, NOVA Contemporary Meeting 2021, 4th Annual Research on Contemporary Music Conference (University of North Georgia), Concert Vivier InterUniversitaire 2020, New Music Gathering 2018, White Ibis Ensemble Winter Heat New Music Festival 2017, Oregon Bach Festival Composers Symposium 2014 and 2016, and Music Today Festival 2014 and 2017.
+In 2019-2020 Diba was the composer in residence with McGill Wind Symphony.

 From 2018 to 2020 Diba was the Vice-President of McGill Association of Student Composers (MASC).
 Prior to this, for two consecutive years, he was the co-director of the Tai-Hei Ensemble.
 In 2017 as the co-founder, artistic director, and the conductor of Pacific Northwest Contemporary Orchestra, he put together an orchestra of volunteer musicians in order to perform new works that were submitted through a call for scores.
 As a result, the orchestra premiered ten orchestral works in a public concert in winter 2017 .